MIAMI BEACH LINE

 CONNECTIONS: FLORIDA EAST COAST RWY-MIAMI CENTRAL-ANNEX (west at top)

 The Annex Main Entrance across the street from Miami Central is represented by lines - white: curbline, green: building line, white: long marquee, green: Annex.
 The Annex building is shown as being concentric with the added tracks and the existing east curbline of N.W.
 First Avenue.
 Passengers would enter from N.W.
-First to a broad lobby with south-facing glass wall looking onto the treed, park-like area shown.
+First Street to a broad lobby with south-facing glass wall looking onto the treed, park-like area shown.
 (The Eighties Era AT&T building would have to go, but not the smaller building to the north necessarily.)
 Starting near the crossover configuration of tracks (white) a broad stair and conveyances would rise to a mezzanine level running above the street - in this case N. Miami Avenue - giving access by way of further stairs and conveyances to the single Annex platform forty feet wide.
 Public access to the mezzanine is intended only for getting to the platform and would be available only near the three streets the station crosses.

 The main public passenger area of the Annex would be at ground level amidst glass walls facing an intimate walled garden on either side.
 The vertically compact main entrance lobby might be surmounted by office space in a concentric balconies-and-hanging-gardens formation incorporating the tracks, and this space might act as replacement for space lost in one of the existing Miami Central buildings should certain modifications contemplated here be found desirable.
 The drawing shows the two easternmost tracks of Miami Central Station.
 Two of the station's three approach tracks are connected to the Annex configuration to enable two-way traffic with a minimum of directional conflict.
 This would involve an additional turnout from the center approach track, which would require foundational support from below having lateral stability characteristics compatible with the existing track structures.
 The same is true of the new outside connecting track running off the approach.
 There doesn't appear to be any obstruction that would prevent the new additions.